 Professor and Associate Dean of Evaluation & Effectiveness

 920 Madison, #1057

 Dr. Tommie Norris joined the faculty in the UTHSC College of Nursing in July 2005.
 She is a tenured Professor in the College of Nursing.
 In her current role as Associate Dean for Evaluation and Effectiveness, she provides leadership for accreditation processes and CON effectiveness and evaluation relative to the missions of the college of nursing.

 Dr. Norris received a Doctor of Nursing Science degree from Louisiana State University Health Science Center, New Orleans, LA with a focus in clinical research and nursing education, a Masters of Nursing Science degree in Community Health and Family Nursing from the University of Tennessee, Memphis, Tennessee, a Bachelor of Nursing Science from the University of Memphis, Memphis, Tennessee, and an Associate of Science in Nursing from Union University, Jackson, Tennessee.

-She is an evaluator for the Commission on Collegiate Nursing Education (CCNE) and serves as a member of the CON's accreditation planning task force.
-She serves as a consultant for the Robert Wood Johnson Quality and Safety Education for Nurses (QSEN) project.
-Dr. Norris serves in leadership roles on the Sigma Theta Tau International Nursing Honor Society, Beta Theta Chapter-At-large as Past President.
-She is on the board of directors for Tennessee Nurses Foundation (TNF) She is the past Vice-President of the Tennessee Nurses Association and serves on the Editorial Board and the Education Committee.
+She is an evaluator for the Commission on Collegiate Nursing Education (CCNE).
+She served as a consultant for the Robert Wood Johnson Quality and Safety Education for Nurses (QSEN) project.
+Dr. Norris serves in leadership roles on the Sigma Theta Tau International Nursing Honor Society, Beta Theta Chapter-At-large as past president.
+She also serves as Vice President for Tennessee Nurses Association (TNA) District One.
+She serves on the TNA Editorial Board and Education Committee.